premanandc/fowlbot/README.md

 # :sunglasses: Welcome to Fowlbot!
-Fowlbot allows you to ask questions of the content of https://martinfowler.com
+Fowlbot allows you to ask questions of the content on https://martinfowler.com

 For example, you can ask it to see what Martin Fowler has had to say on the topic, like so:
 ![Happy query](./images/happy.png)